 The Judicial Branch efforts to improve judicial administration for cases involving court users with mental illness impacts all case types.
-Projects are generally divided between juvenile and adult cases.
+The Judicial Branch generally divides projects between juvenile and adult cases.

 Juvenile Court System

 The Judicial Branch, Juvenile Court System, receives funding and 4.3 positions to address the increased workload relating to mental health issues in the area of prevention and early intervention for juveniles with mental illness who are in the juvenile court system or at risk for involvement in the juvenile court system.